This post may contain affiliate links. See my disclosure policy.

 Table of Contents

-- Multiple cooking methods.
-I prefer using the stovetop to make this dal, but I’ve tested it in the slow cooker AND the Instant Pot, so you have options!
+Multiple cooking methods: I prefer using the stovetop to make this dal, but I’ve also tested it in the slow cooker and the Instant Pot, so you’ve options!

 - Coconut oil.
 Or you can use olive oil or avocado oil.

 - Red lentils.
 I don’t recommend using any other kind of lentil here (except yellow split lentils).
-Red lentils are especially perfect for all kinds of soups and stews because, as they simmer, they become very soft and almost melt into the dish.
-Green or brown lentils hold their shape almost too well and take longer to cook.
+Red lentils are especially perfect for all types of soups and stews because, as they simmer, they become very soft and almost melt into the dish.
+Green or brown lentils hold their shape almost too well and require longer cooking times.

 - Coconut milk OR coconut cream.
 This is the creamy element in the dal.
-Canned, full-fat coconut milk is best, but heavy cream will also work in a pinch.
+Canned, full-fat coconut milk is best, but heavy cream can also be used as a substitute in a pinch.

 How to make red lentil dahl

-Step 1 – Saute the aromatics.
-Heat the oil in a large pan over medium heat.
-Add the onion when it’s hot and cook until they soften.
+Step 1 – Heat the oil in a large pan over medium heat.
+Add the onion when it’s hot and cook until it softens.
 Then add the ginger and garlic.

-Step 2 – Add the rest.
-Stir the spices into the pan with the aromatics.
-Let them cook for about 1 minute to bring out their hidden flavors, then add the lentils, tomatoes, coconut milk, stock, salt, and pepper.
+Step 2 – Stir the spices into the pan with the aromatics.
+Let them cook for about 1 minute, then add the lentils, tomatoes, coconut milk, stock, salt, and pepper.

-Step 3 – Let it simmer.
-Bring it up to a boil, then lower the heat to a simmer.
+Step 3 – Bring it up to a boil, then lower the heat to a simmer.
 Let it simmer until the liquid has slightly reduced.

-Step 4 – Season, then serve.
-Stir in the lemon juice and spinach.
+Step 4 – Stir in the lemon juice and spinach.
 Cook until the spinach wilts.

 Arman’s recipe tips